THE THEMATIC PRIORITIES

 In support of SDG3 (good health and wellbeing) SDSN Uganda will contribute to developing policies and practices that support Universal Health Coverage (UHC) and address the social determinants of health in order to improve the health status of Ugandans i.e. ensure equitable access to affordable, accountable, appropriate and quality health services for all Ugandans.
 A multi-sectoral approach that integrates “Health in All” policies to address UHC shall be adopted.

 NATURAL RESOURCES AND ECOSYSTEM HEALTH

 In support of SDG 6 (water and sanitation) and SDG15 (life on land), the network will seek develop transformative approaches for sustainable natural resource management, ecosystem management and water quality.
-The focus will be to reduce forest, wetland and rangeland degradation as well as improved water quality.
-Sustainable utilization of land and landscapes, protection of mountain ecosystems, catchment based natural resource management will be promoted to reverse loss in biodiversity as well as forest and wetland cover
+The focus will be to reduce forest, wetland and rangeland degradation as well as improve water quality.
+Sustainable utilization of land and landscapes, protection of mountain ecosystems, catchment-based natural resource management will be promoted to reverse loss in biodiversity as well as forest and wetland cover